MentorMate/rn-bootstrap/README.md

 <!-- Attachment: ./assets/commitizen.png -->

 <!-- Include: disclaimer.md -->
-# mm-rn-cli CLI
+# rn-bootstrap CLI
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 The CLI facilitates the process of starting a new React Native project from scratch.
-When starting a new project with `mm-rn-cli` it automatically installs and sets up the following:
+When starting a new project with `rn-bootstrap` it automatically installs and sets up the following:
 - React
 - React Native
 - TypeScript